macsatncnr/abscorrmatlab/README.md

 	joarodri@nist.gov
 	jrodrig9@umd.edu

-If you use these routines please cite the web site and include it in the acknowledgments.
+If you use these routines please cite the web site.

 The program calculates the neutron and x-ray transmission corrections for arbitrary shape samples.
-It is a generalized version of the Wuensch and Prewitt algorithm [1].
+It is a generalized version of the Wuensch and Prewitt algorithm.
 This new version supports complex shapes, closed geometries like spheroids intersected by several surfaces and arrays of multiple samples.
-[1]  “Corrections for x-ray absorption by a crystal of arbitrary shape”, B.J.
-Wuensch and C.T.
-Prewitt,  Zeitschrif fur Kristallographie, 122 1 /2 1965.

 The sample boundaries  must be defined as quadratic surfaces of the form